 Infectious diseases can have a significant impact on early childhood education.
 When children become sick, they may need to stay home from daycare or preschool, which can disrupt their learning and socialization.
-This can also impact working parents who may need to take time off to care for their sick child.
+It can also impact working parents who may need to take time off to care for their sick children.

 In addition to the impact on individual children and families, infectious diseases can also have a broader impact on childcare settings and the community as a whole.
 Outbreaks of infectious diseases in childcare settings can result in the closure of facilities and the need for extensive cleaning and disinfection, which can be costly and disruptive.

-To minimize the impact of infectious diseases on early childhood education, it is important for childcare settings to have policies and procedures in place for infection control and prevention.
-This includes proper hand hygiene, cleaning and disinfection procedures, and illness policies that require sick children and workers to stay home until they are no longer contagious.
+To minimize the impact of infectious diseases on early childhood education, childcare settings need to have policies and procedures in place for infection control and prevention.
+This includes proper hand hygiene, cleaning and disinfection practices, and illness policies that require sick children and workers to stay home until they are no longer contagious.

 There are several causes of infection in childcare settings.
 Some of the most common causes include: